xieweiAlex/English_Learning/words-review.md

 She is **assiduous** in her efforts to learn French. -
 You may imprison my body, actually could not **fetter** my soul. -
 I start to cut the **cantaloupe** for my sons' breakfast. -
-the changes must not be allowed to **stymie** new medical treatments. -
 The actress forgot her lines and had to **extemporize**. -
 The electricity supply here is quite **erratic**. -
-Shall I **muster** the crew on the deck? -
-A **salient** event that attracts your attention will be easily retrieved from memory.
 some **paprika** for extra flavor. -
 The rebels **besieged** the **fort**. -
 A **carper** will **cavil** at anything. -